Visa and entry

 3. Researcher's Visa

-A recently introduced 'reseacher's visa' (§20 of the Residence Act) is designed to make it easier for researchers from Non-EU-Countries to enter Germany and the European Union, to speed up the application process and to facilitate mobility within the EU.
+The instructions for application issued by the Federal Ministry of the Interior explain the new provisions of the Skilled Immigration Act.
 The residence permit for the purpose of scientific work entitles the researcher to become gainfully employed for the research project indicated in the hosting agreement, as well as to teach at recognized research institutions.
 In February 2010 the University of Bremen was officially issued a status of a research establishment pursuant to Article 38 of the Regulations Governing German Residence ('Aufenthaltsgesetz').